Online College Courses in Landscape Design: Class Overviews

 Online college courses in landscape design are available to professionals working in the field, as well as to students interested in entering the profession.
 Read on to learn about the types of courses that train students in outdoor landscape planning, design and contract work.

 Online landscape design courses are commonly offered as part of certificate programs in landscape architecture and landscape design.
-These programs may be available entirely online or in hybrid format, which combines online and on-campus study.
+These programs may be available entirely online or in a hybrid format that combines online and on-campus study.
 Graduates of these programs can work as independent landscape designers, contractors, managers or architects, or as members of a landscaping firm.

 List of Online Landscape Design Courses

 The course descriptions below describe the most common online courses in landscape design.

 The foundational concepts of landscape design planning including environmental assessment, common design terms, creating base maps, site inventories and analysis maps form the core of this course.
 Students examine the placement of plant materials in particular landscapes taking into consideration biodiversity, ecology, microclimatology and sustainability.

 Use of Plant Materials in Urban Settings Course

 A variety of plants may be creatively used in urban landscape settings.
 This course covers the use of perennials, trees, shrubs, vines, annuals and plants highlighted for special projects such as water gardens, rock gardens and xeriscapes.
 Plant identification and methods for using plants in diverse landscapes are emphasized.